Great Leadership Always Starts on the Inside

 A Healthy Divorce Can be a Choice.
 It was for Me.

-The Hanging On Phase.
+The Hanging On Phase

 ● Nothing seemed to make sense.

-● I felt scattered, spinning my wheels, and going nowhere.
+● I felt scattered and stuck.

-● My energy declined.
-I felt listless.
+● My energy declined; I felt listless.

 “Dear Journal: I feel so burdened, so overwhelmed.
 I am in limbo and consumed with uncertainty.”

-The Letting Go phase.
+The Letting Go Phase

-“Dear Journal: I no longer feel like a victim of my past.
+Journal entry: “Dear Journal: I no longer feel like a victim of my past.
 Many people blame others, but I don’t.
 I am the responsible person.”

-The Taking Action phase.
+The Taking Action Phase

-● I’m ready to make something happen.
+● I was ready to make things happen.

 The Compassionate Heart Exercise

 Close your eyes and focus on your breathing.
 Breathe in and out several times.
-Next, think of a person you’re having difficulty with – someone who annoys you, you have judgments about, or even if you don’t know them, has somehow created problems for you.
-Then, repeat the following sequence while thinking of that person:
+Next, think of a person you’re having difficulty with someone who annoys you, you have judgments about, or even if you don’t know them, has somehow created problems for you.

 “This person has a heart and breathes…just like me.”